Akshata309/Find-Repo/README.md

-A simple web application to fetch and display GitHub user profile and repositories.
+A simple web application (Find-Repo) to fetch and display GitHub user profile and repositories.

 ## Installation